👉 TAP TO SAVE 50% WITH CODE SPRING

 • 22% Rostered

-• 2024 Stats: (Did Not Pitch In MLB in 2025) 2 W, 30.2 IP, 1.17 ERA, 1.27 WHIP, 22 K
+• 2024 stats: (did not pitch in MLB in 2025) 2 W, 30.2 IP, 1.17 ERA, 1.27 WHIP, 22 K

-• First Two Starts of 2026: 11 IP, 6 H, 2 ER, 4 BB, 9 K
+• First two starts of 2026: 11 IP, 6 H, 2 ER, 4 BB, 9 K

 Lowder is still technically a rookie, despite making six starts for the Reds back in 2024.
-The 24-year-old is set to make his third start of the season against Miami today, and is already seeing his rostership on the rise after two very solid outings against Boston and Texas to start the year.
+The 24-year-old is set to make his third start of the season against Miami on Thursday, and is already seeing his rostership on the rise after two very solid outings against Boston and Texas to start the year.

 Andrew Abbott has been quite mediocre (surprised?), but the Reds have to be pretty happy with how Lowder and Burns have stepped up to anchor the Cincinnati rotation.

-We don't even have much minor league data to crunch with Lowder, since the former first-round pick went from High-A all the way to the major leagues in his first professional season (2024), but was limited to just 9 IP last year due to a litany of injuries.
+We don't even have much minor league data to crunch with Lowder, since the former first-round pick went from High-A all the way to the major leagues in his first professional season (2024), but was limited to just nine IP last year due to a litany of injuries.
 But Lowder was moderately effective in his first cup of coffee, posting a 1.17 ERA across 30 innings, though he only whiffed 17% of hitters and walked 10%.

 When we take a closer look at Lowder, he has a pretty interesting four-pitch arsenal and a very balanced approach in terms of usage, throwing no single pitch more than 30% of the time.